bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-update.md

 - no parameters table
 - parameter types not specified
-- parameter requirements not specified
+- parameter requirements not indicated
 - no error response
 - no examples in other languages